Skip to main content

 • Skyward notification (Parent Square)

-• The student nearest the door will open the door and/or exit hold it open until all students have exited the bus.
+• The student nearest to the door will open and hold it open

 • Leave the bus in a single file line as quietly as possible.